KonnexionsGmbH/ora_bench/README.md

 1. execute the `Insert Routine`
 1. execute the `Select Routine`
 1. execute the SQL statement in the config param `sql.drop`
-1. create the trial entry for the detailed results
+1. create the trial entry for the results
 1. terminate the trial run

 ### 3.2 `Insert Routine`

 1. record the current time as the start of the query
 1. execute the SQL statement in the config param `sql.insert` for each record in the bulk file whereby the following configuration parameters must be taken into account: `benchmark.batch.size`, `benchmark.transaction.size` and `connection.pool.size`.
-1. create the query entry for the detailed results
+1. create the query entry for the results
 1. finish the query run

 ### 3.2 `Select Routine`

 1. record the current time as the start of the query
 1. execute the SQL statement in the config param `sql.select` for each record in the bulk file and compare the found value with the value in the bulk file for match.
-1. create the query entry for the detailed results
+1. create the query entry for the results
 1. finish the query run

 ## 4 <a name="driver_specifica"></a> Driver Specific Features